jorgemedra/pci.bridge.gadget/README.md

 #### Finesse_Bridge
 The Bridge is developed in C # language and uses the HttpListener class.
 The class belonging to the System.Net library, which allows you to emulate an IIS Web site.
 The specifications with development dependencies are listed below.
 * Visual Studio 2015 project
 * .Net Framework: 4.5v
 * References:

 ![References](https://github.com/souldev23/pci.bridge.gadget/blob/main/screenshoots/Requirements.png?raw=true)

 The content of the solution is shown below, and notable files are marked in red.
 ![Solution content](https://github.com/souldev23/pci.bridge.gadget/blob/main/screenshoots/Finesse_Bridge%20Solution.png?raw=true)

-The project is customizable according to the requirements of the client, and this configuration is found in the files:
+The project can be configured according to the requirements of the client, and this configuration is found in the files:
-* **App.config:** This file contains all the settings the service depends on to function the way you want it to.
-There are 4 configuration parameters for the Bridge application, below is described what each of them refers to.
+* **App.config:** This file contains all the settings the service requires to build it.
+There are 4 configuration parameters for the Bridge application that need to look after:
-  * **ResponseTime:** It refers to the maximum waiting time that must elapse since the CRM request arrives and until the IVR notifies the result of the bank transaction.
-The time is given in seconds.
+  * **ResponseTime:** The maximum waiting time in seconds that must elapse since the CRM request arrives and until the CVP notifies the result of the transaction.
+The time is set in seconds.
-  * **AfterEndIVRTime:** These are the seconds it will take to clear the Gadget data, as well as the Bridge, once the notification of the call ended sent by the IVR has been received.
+  * **AfterEndIVRTime:** The time in seconds that it will take to clear the Gadget data, as well as the Bridge, once the End Call's notification has been received.
-  * **NotReadyTime:** It is the maximum waiting time since the Finesse Gadget notifies that the call has been transferred to the IVR, and if no other notification is received, it is taken as a missed call (this measure was taken since the transfer is to blind).
+  * **NotReadyTime:** The maximum waiting time in seconds since the Finesse Gadget notifies that the call has been transferred to the IVR, and if no other notification is received, it will take it (Call) as a missed call (this measure will be taken since the blind transfer is performed).
-  * **Protocol:** Indicates whether the bridge will work under an open environment that is secure, or closed and insecure, since the certificate will not be used, which is created during the installation of the service.
+  * **Protocol:** Set HTTP or HTTPS protocol.

-* **Log4net.config:** Contains the configuration of the logging library, in this file you can change how the logs will be created and saved.
+* **Log4net.config:** Contains the configuration of the logging library.

-**Note:** _To use the service in debug mode, you need to run VS 2015 as administrator_
+> **Note:** To use the service in debug mode, you need to run VS 2015 as administrator.

 #### GadgetPCI
-The Gadget is a component that is embedded within the Cisco Finesse interface, whose main task is to take the bridge data, store it in the call variables and transfer the call to the IVR to complete the transaction.
+The Gadget, **designed for Finesse v11.5**, is a component that is embedded in the Cisco Finesse interface, which main task is to take the bridge data, store it in the call variables and transfer the call to the IVR to complete the transaction.

-It's important to mention, this gadget was designed for Finesse v11.5

 The gadget project contains the following files:
 * **GadgetPCI.xml:** Contains the gadget view.